 222. Cars subsequent to No. 2392 are provided with a hand hole in the bottom of the punt, to enable the exhaust flange 0145 to be removed without removing the engine.
-Rotate the flywheel to bring the balance weight uppermost; the pistons will then cover the ports, thus preventing carbon from entering the cylinders while scraping is in progress.
+Rotate the flywheel to bring the oil plug in the epicyclic gear box uppermost; the pistons will then cover the ports, thus preventing carbon from entering the cylinders while scraping is in progress.